 Lalenja Harrington is a poet/performer and educator dedicated to exploring the intersection of performance, activism and education.
 She is an active practitioner of Theatre for Liberation methods, and also facilitates collective poetic writing - all of which she incorporates into her teaching at UNC-Greensboro and into activist work in the community.
 In addition to performing in Leaving Eden for RhinoLeap, Lalenja has performed at Triad Stage, Little Theatre of Winston Salem, and Winston Salem Theatre Alliance.
 She has a BA in Psychology from Princeton, an MA in Communication from UNC-Chapel Hill, and a PhD in Educational Studies from UNC-Greensboro.
-Class leader of Theater for Liberation.

 Patrick Osteen is a co-founder and Associate Artistic Director of RhinoLeap for which he directed and adapted The Tempest and performed in Company K, Leaving Eden, Mary's Wedding and The Glass Menagerie.
 For nearly three years he performed with Cirque du Soleil in the international tour of Toruk, and for a year and half before that he performed in the Broadway National tour of War Horse.
 Over the last three years, Patrick has been teaching puppetry, movement and improvisation to high school students all over North Carolina.
 He has a BFA in acting from the University of North Carolina School of the Arts.
-Class leader of English in Schools and Homeschool Acting for Teens.

 Elizabeth Parry trained for sixteen years in ballet, jazz, lyrical, and tap.
 She teaches preschool through high school dance at a studio in Durham and in Asheboro as well as being the dance instructor for the elementary school at Durham Academy in Durham, NC.
 Elizabeth is trained in Zumba and teaches adult dance fitness classes at the Randolph-Asheboro YMCA.
 Her role as an instructor at the YMCA includes crafting her own dance fitness class, Dance Club and Sculpt, which combines elements of Zumba, dance cardio and ballet.
 She has a BA in elementary education from UNC Chapel Hill.
-Choregrapher for Dance in the Park.

 Cameron Wade, MA RDT has performed, choreographed and taught all over North Carolina including RhinoLeap's The Last Five Years.
 She is a Registered Drama Therapist and K-12 Theatre/Arts Educator.
 As a trainer and curriculum developer for global non-profit, Move This World, she provided training in trauma-informed, social-emotional learning and management for teachers all over the east coast.
 She also served as a full-time Creative/Expressive Arts therapist for Cherry Hospital.
 Her research in Therapeutic Theatre as a treatment for family trauma and survivors of sexual assault has been published in the Drama Therapy Review.
-Class leader of Everyday Resilience for Teens.